Contact Us

 Linda Zabors

-Willie Perkins was a famous Chicago Jazz Pianist.
+Willie Pickens was a famous Chicago Jazz Pianist.
 His wife Irma, was his producer.

 He taught music theory and performance throughout his career including: a collaboration between public high schools and Ravinia, and at Northern Illinois University.